-The Woodcreek SeaWolves is a competitive summer recreational swim team made up of 240 members from ages 5-18.
-The SeaWolves is a program of the California Capital Aquatics and partciipates in the Northern California Swim League.
-The SeaWolves have a parent committee that acts as liaisons between the swimmers, the families, the coaches, and the city, and run the numerous activities not run by the coach.
+The Woodcreek SeaWolves is a competitive summer recreational swim team composed of approximately 200 - 240 members aged 5 to 18 years old.
+The SeaWolves is a program of the California Capital Aquatics and participates in the Northern California Swim League.
+The SeaWolves have a parent committee that acts as liaisons between the swimmers, the families, the coaches, and the City of Roseville.
+The leadership committee facilitate and organize the swim meets and the numerous activities not run by the coaching staff.

 In the Beginning...

 In 1995, the City of Roseville Parks and Recreation Department constructed a new aquatic facility in northwest Roseville.
 With the great popularity of competitive swimming in the Roseville area, the Parks and Recreation Department, in conjunction with California Capital Aquatics, began a new recreational swim program in the Spring of the same year.
 The team adopted the name Seawolves and chose the wolf as their team mascot.
 In its inaugural year, the team created a slogan as a way for swimmers throughout the league to identify a Seawolf.
 The slogan read, appropriately, The Legend Begins...